 On June 19, 2019, EPA took the first step in the process of making a determination of whether to approve Georgia's CCR permit program by notifying Georgia that their application was complete and that the formal process of soliciting public comment and making a final determination on whether to approve Georgia's CCR permit program will begin.
-Below is the letter EPA sent to the Georgia Environmental Protection Division (EPD) stating that their application was found to be complete.
+Below is the letter EPA sent to the Georgia EPD stating that their application was found to be complete.

-EPA has preliminarily determined that Georgia’s CCR state permit program meets the standard for approval under the Resource Conservation and Recovery Act.
-EPA is proposing to approve the application submitted by Georgia EPD to allow their permit program to operate in lieu of the federal CCR program.
+EPA preliminarily determined that Georgia’s CCR state permit program met the standard for approval under the Resource Conservation and Recovery Act on June 28, 2019.
+EPA proposed to approve the application submitted by Georgia EPD to allow their permit program to operate in lieu of the federal CCR program.
 However, there are specific provisions of the federal CCR program that the state is not seeking approval for, which are outlined in the Federal Register notice.

 EPA held a public hearing about this proposed approval on August 6, 2019, in Atlanta, Georgia, from 8:00 am to 5:30 pm (Eastern time).
 Access a transcript of the public hearing in the docket for this action.